Lauren Drain Shows Off Muscular Legs In A Pair Of Tiny Shorts While Teasing Her Fitness Challenge

 Lauren Drain showed off her amazing figure in the most recent update that was shared on her Instagram feed.
-The model added the photo to her feed on January 15, and it’s been earning her a ton of love from her 3.6 million fans.
+The model added the photo on January 15, and it’s been earning her a ton of love from her 3.6 million fans.

-The photo captured Drain posing outside on a bright and sunny day.
-She stood on the bottom of a staircase, holding the railing with one hand and tucking the opposite near her chest.
-Drain wore a smile on her face and looked toward the sky.
-She planted one foot on the ground and the opposite near her side like a flamingo.
+The photo captured Drain posing outside on a bright sunny day.
+She stood near the bottom of a staircase, holding the railing with one hand and tucking her opposite arm near her chest.
+Drain smiled and looked toward the sky.
+She planted one foot on the ground and bent the other behind her like a flamingo.
 She ditched her typical workout attire in favor of something that was equally as hot.

 On her upper half, Drain rocked a tight pink top that fit her like a glove.
 It had a turtleneck cut that covered her collar, but the sleeveless garment also showed off her muscular arms.
 The piece proceeded to fit tightly around her midsection, highlighting her hourglass curves.

-She teamed the look with a pair of tiny shorts that were even hotter than her top.
-The garment was constructed of a dark wash fabric that enhanced her allover glow.
-It had a thick waistband that was worn high on her hips, highlighting her bombshell curves.
-The garment proceeded to fit tightly around Drain’s pert derriere, cutting off high on her legs and exposing her shapely thighs in their entirety.
+She teamed the shirt with a pair of tiny shorts.
+The garment was constructed of a dark wash fabric that enhanced her all-over glow.
+It had a thick waistband that she wore high on her hips, highlighting her bombshell curves.
+The garment proceeded to fit tightly around Drain’s pert derrière, cutting off high on her legs and exposing her shapely thighs in their entirety.

-Drain styled her long, dark locks down and with a center part, and her hair spilled over her shoulders and back.
-She wore a pair of sunglasses on the top of her head, and a purse slung over her shoulder as her only visible accessory.
-Drain completed her look with a pair of sexy, clear shoes with a sizeable heel that added a few inches of length to her frame.
+Drain styled her long dark locks down and in a center part, her hair spilling over her shoulders and back.
+She wore a pair of sunglasses on the top of her head and a purse slung over her shoulder as her only visible accessories.
+She completed her look with a pair of sexy clear shoes featuring a sizable heel that added a few inches of height to her frame.

-In the post’s caption, Drain shared that her fitness challenge starts on Sunday, and she only has 23 spots left.
-Fans have not been shy about showering the update with love, and it’s already earned more than 7,900 likes and 80-plus comments in a matter of minutes.
-Some social media users asked questions about the program, while many others used emoji to express their thoughts.
+In the post’s caption, Drain shared that her fitness challenge starts on Sunday and that she only has a few spots left.
+Fans have not been shy about showering the update with love.
+It’s already earned more than 7,900 likes and 80-plus comments in a matter of minutes.
+Some users asked questions about the program, while many others used emoji to express their thoughts.

 “Looking forward to gyms reopening!!” one follower gushed alongside a trio of hearts.

-“Super gorgeous and amazing figure,” a second Instagrammer chimed in.
+“Super gorgeous and amazing figure,” chimed in a second user.

 “What an amazing figure!
 What does the challenge entail?
-I want to try it,” another Instagrammer complimented.
+I want to try it,” another fan wrote.

-“Only way to wear shorts!!” one more wrote, adding a series of flames.
+“Only way to wear shorts!!” declared a fourth admirer, adding a series of flames to their message.